Kurento/kurento/doc-kurento/source/features/kurento_modules.rst

    :alt: Extended Kurento Toolbox

    **Extended Kurento Toolbox**
-   *The basic Kurento toolbox (left side of the picture) is extended with more Computer Vision and Augmented Reality filters (right side of the picture) provided by the extra modules.*
+   *The basic Kurento toolbox (left side of the picture) is extended with more Computer Vision and Augmented Reality filters (right side of the picture) provided by the example modules.*

-If you are interested in writing your own modules, please read the section about :doc:`Writing Kurento Modules </user/writing_modules>`.
+If you want to write your own modules, please read the section about :doc:`Writing Kurento Modules </user/writing_modules>`.